ever-co/awesome-time-tracking/README.md

 ## Business Management

+- [busybusy Job Costing App](https://busybusy.com/job-costing-app/) - A job costing solution that uses tracked labor and equipment time to attribute costs to projects and cost codes, giving contractors visibility into job profitability in real time. ([Read more](/details/busybusy-job-costing-app.md)) `analytics` `job-costing` `construction`
 - [Scoro](https://www.scoro.com/) - Scoro is a business management software that includes time tracking features.
 It integrates project management, billing, and reporting, making it a versatile tool for businesses looking to streamline operations. ([Read more](/details/scoro.md)) `project-management` `billing` `reporting`

 ## Commerce